Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Introduction

 \section{Introduction}

-The relation between stellar mass and gas-phase metallicity in galaxies (henceforth the mass-metallicity relation, \lq MZR\rq) has been studied extensively in the last decades from both an observational (\citealp{Lequeux1979}; \citealp{Tremonti2004}; \citealp{laralopez2010}) and a theoretical (\citealp{Calura2009}; \citealp{Yates2012}; \citealp{derossi2015}; \citealp{DeRossi2017}-hereafter, DR17; \citealp{sharma2019}) point of view.
-At redshift $z\sim 0$, gas metallicity, $Z$, increases with stellar mass, $M_\star$, approximately as a power law, $Z\propto M_*^{2/5}$; the slope of the correlation flattens towards higher masses.
-This power-law trend is also seen at higher redshifts, though possibly with a different slope and normalization \cite[e.g.][]{troncoso2014}.
+The relation between stellar mass and gas-phase metallicity in galaxies (henceforth the mass-metallicity relation, MZR) has been studied extensively in the last decades from both an observational (\citealp{Tremonti2004}; \citealp{laralopez2010}) and a theoretical (\citealp{Calura2009}; \citealp{Yates2012}; \citealp{derossi2015}; \citealp{DeRossi2017}-hereafter, DR17; \citealp{sharma2019}) point of view.
+At redshift $z\sim 0$, gas metallicity, $Z$, increases with stellar mass, $M_\star$, approximately as a power-law, $Z\propto M_\star^{2/5}$; the slope of the correlation flattens towards higher masses.
+This power-law trend is also seen at higher redshifts, though possibly with a different slope and normalisation \cite[e.g.][]{troncoso2014}.

-The scatter along the observed MZR correlates with other properties of galaxies. \citet{Ellison2008} showed that, at given stellar mass, observed galaxies with smaller half-mass radii or lower specific star formation rates (sSFR) tend to have higher gas metallicty, as quantified by the oxygen abundance, O/H. To account for these observations, \citet{laralopez2010} and \citet{Mannucci2010} suggested the existence of a three-dimensional relation between $M_\star$, O/H and star formation rate (SFR) in such a way that systems with higher SFRs tend to have lower O/H at a given value of $M_\star$.
-Alternatively, this 3D relation could result from a more fundamental underlying relation between $M_\star$, O/H and {\em gas fraction} ($f_{\rm g}$), since $f_{\rm g}$ and SFR correlate (e.g. \citealt{Bothwell2013}, \citealp{laralopez2013c}).
+The scatter along the observed MZR correlates with other properties of galaxies. \citet{Ellison2008} showed that, at given stellar mass, observed galaxies with smaller half-mass radii or lower specific star formation rates (sSFR) tend to have higher gas metallicity, as quantified by the oxygen abundance, O/H. To account for these observations, \citet{laralopez2010} and \citet{Mannucci2010} suggested the existence of a three-dimensional relation between $M_\star$, O/H and star formation rate (SFR), where systems with higher SFRs tend to have lower O/H at a given value of $M_\star$.
+Alternatively, this 3D relation could result from a more fundamental underlying relation between $M_\star$, O/H and {\it gas fraction} ($f_{\rm g}$), since $f_{\rm g}$ and SFR correlate (e.g. \citealt{Bothwell2013}, \citealp{laralopez2013c}).
 Deciding which relation is more fundamental could be helped by examining other correlations.
 Recent observations suggest that $Z$ tends to be lower in galaxies with a higher concentration, higher S\'ersic index, or higher SFR \citep{Wu2019}, at given value of $M_\star$.
 Unfortunately, surprisingly large uncertainties remain in inferring physical relations from the data because different methods yield significantly different answers \citep[e.g.][]{telford2016}.
 In fact, some observational studies do not find that the scatter around the MZR correlates with SFR \citep[e.g.][]{sanchez2019}, and some studies claim that the correlation exists but inverts at high $M_\star$ \citep[e.g.][]{Yates2012}.